zakattack9/WRaPiC/README.md

 sudo iptables -t nat -I PREROUTING -i wlan0 -p tcp --dport 443 -j DNAT --to <lb-external-ip>:443 sudo dpkg-reconfigure iptables-persistent
 ```
+6) `kubectl get ingress -n monitoring` to get the external URLs (the ".nip.io" addresses) to access Prometheus, Alertmanager, and Grafana from outside the cluster
+7) Check out Jeff Geerling's [RPi Cluster Episode 4](https://youtu.be/IafVCHkJbtI) video as he walks through a very similar setup proccess on camera and shows how to configure the custom Grafana dashboard that comes with the cluster-monitoring project (around [17:19](https://youtu.be/IafVCHkJbtI?t=1039) minute mark)

 #### Side Notes
 - If the prometheus-adapter pod is constantly crashing and throwing the error below, it may help to delete the entire monitoring namespace that was created by the cluster-monitoring project and redeploy kube-prometheus again with `make deploy`; I'd also reccomend deleting all the kube-proxy nodes in the `kube-system` namespace to manually restart them before redploying kube-prometheus again